 Once a determination has been made the appropriate faculty, staff, and exam monitors will be notified.

-If a problem arises concerning the reasonable accommodations, the student should contact the Associate Dean or Coordinator of Student Services and Admissions.
+If a problem arises concerning the reasonable accommodations, the student should contact the LMU-CVM Learning Specialist and the Associate Dean of Students.

 Grievance Procedure for Student with Disabilities